Michal-Ploszczyca/Deal_Detective/README.md

-# Deal_Detective
+# 🕵️‍♂️ Deal_Detective
-Deal Detective is an evolving project dedicated to tracking and analyzing smartphone prices from various online retailers.
-Currently, it focuses on the iPhone 14 series, but it's designed with adaptability in mind.
-As newer models like the iPhone 15 emerge, the project will transition to accommodate the latest in the market.
+**Deal Detective** is an evolving project dedicated to tracking and analyzing 📱 smartphone prices from various online retailers.
+At its heart, it's currently tracking the iPhone 14 series, but it's been engineered with the future in sight.
+As the tech world awaits models like the iPhone 15, Deal Detective will seamlessly adapt to the latest market offerings.

-**Current Capabilities:**
+## 🚀 Current Capabilities:

 - Scans multiple online platforms to fetch real-time prices of the iPhone 14 series.
 - Stores the extracted smartphone names and prices for further analysis.
 - Designed with a modular approach, making it easier to adapt for other smartphone models in the future.

-**Future Roadmap:**
+## 🗺️ Future Roadmap:

 - Transition and expand the scanning capability to newer iPhone models, such as iPhone 15.
 - Integrate a feature to export the gathered data to Excel for in-depth analysis.
 - Eventually, set up a system to store the data in a database, allowing for historical price tracking and trend analysis.

-Deal Detective is in active development.
-I aim to make it a robust tool that provides valuable insights for consumers and analysts alike.
-Contributions and suggestions are always welcome!
+🚧 **Deal Detective** is a work in progress, with aspirations to mature into a go-to tool casting a light on the smartphone market for both consumers and market analysis.

-**Current Short Output:**
+## 🔍 Current Short Output:

 <pre>
 Apple iPhone 14 Plus 128GB Midnight (MQ4X3) 4496.35